ukoda/lcd4linux-ax206/README.md

 ### GraphicBar Widget

 The original Bar widget is optimised for use on text displays and therefore is a compromise on graphics displays.
 I have added a new widget type, for graphics displays only, call GraphicBar.
 Key differences from the text Bar are:
 - There is only one value.
-The two values on the text Bar are a kludge to make the most of the limitation of text displays and is a needless conplication on graphics displays.
+The two values on the text Bar are a kludge to make the most of the limitation of text displays and is a needless complication on graphics displays.
 - The bar size and postions are pixel based instead of character based.
 - The bar can have a negative minimum value and will start the bar from the effective 0 point, reversing direction for negative values.
 - The bar can change colors above or below set value thresholds.
 For example a CPU usage graphic bar could be green at low loads, turning yellow under moderate loads and red under high loads.